qooxdoo/qooxdoo/documentation/manual/source/pages/development/simulator.rst

 Required Libraries
 ==================

 The Simulator needs the following external resources to run:

 * Java Runtime Environment: Version 1.6 is known to work.
 * `Selenium Server and Java Client Driver <http://seleniumhq.org/download>`_: Version 1.0.3 or later.
-Later versions should generally be OK as long as the Selenium API remains stable.
+All versions up to and including 2.26.0 are known to work.
+Newer versions should generally be OK as long as the Selenium API remains stable.
-* `Mozilla Rhino <http://www.mozilla.org/rhino/download.html>`_: Version 1.7R1 or later.
+* `Mozilla Rhino <http://www.mozilla.org/rhino/download.html>`_: Versions 1.7R1 through 1.7R3 are supported. **Version 1.7R4 does not work!**

 The Java archives for the Selenium client driver and Rhino must be located on the same machine as the application to be tested.
 For Rhino, this means js.jar.
 Older versions of Selenium provide a single archive (selenium-java-client-driver.jar), while newer ones are split up into the actual driver (selenium-java-<x.y.z>.jar) and several external libraries found in the "libs" folder of the ZIP archive.